-Now last thing on LinkedIn intros.
-A/B test your subject lines they are way more important than inside of the post.
-As long as you keep the body short and legible it will be fine, but wrong subject line might get you an instant DELETE.
+Now, one last thing on LinkedIn intros.
+A/B test your subject lines.
+They are way more important than the inside of the post.
+As long as you keep the body short and legible it will be fine, but the wrong subject line might get you an instant DELETE.
 Like everything else, this takes practice and polish.
-Make yourself enjoy polishing the intros and take pride in your LinedIn InMail score and success rates.
+Make yourself enjoy polishing the intros and take pride in your LinkedIn InMail score and success rates.
 I do.

-In addition to reaching out to people via LinkedIn InMail, I’ve been also doing cold emails and more recently tweets.
-Cold emails work much like LinkedIn InMail, except you need to figure out person’s email.
+In addition to reaching out to people via LinkedIn InMail, I’ve been also doing cold emails and, more recently, tweets.
+Cold emails work much like LinkedIn InMail, except you need to figure out the person’s email.
 Most of the time, it is pretty easy to do.
 The format of the email is the same as the LinkedIn InMail.
-In my experience direct emails tend to get slightly higher response rate, and also feel a bit better.
-The emails allow you to skip an annoying step that exist on LinkedIn – asking for their email.
+In my experience, direct emails tend to get a slightly higher response rate, and also feel a bit better.
+The emails allow you to skip an annoying step that exists on LinkedIn – asking for their email.

 Twitter has been an interesting and very successful experiment for me.
 I’ve been reaching out to people like this:

 This has worked for me 90% of the time.
 Why?
-Again because it is short and simple.
-Because my profile says who I am, so she knows its not a spam.
+Again, because it is short and simple.
+Because my profile says who I am, so she knows it’s not a spam.
 Because people are paying attention to Twitter these days.
-More attention that email or LinkedIn.
+More attention than email or LinkedIn.
 This works because Twitter is fun, and email is work.

 But don’t go crazy with this strategy.
 You don’t want your feed to be full of those.
 Use it sparingly and likely as a last resort.